Celebrating Nicole Kidman!

 Written by Mariane Tremblay

-Some actors make great films.
-Nicole Kidman makes you feel something.
-For as long as I can remember, she’s been part of the movies I’ve loved most—first as a familiar face on some of my childhood VHS tapes, and later as one of the most daring, captivating performers I’ve ever seen.
-For her birthday, I decided to write a little something about her to express how much she inspires me.
+Some actors make great films, but Nicole Kidman makes you feel something.
+Whatever she's starring in.
+For as long as I can remember, she’s been part of the movies I’ve loved most — first as a familiar face on some of my childhood VHS tapes, and later as one of the most captivating performers I’ve ever seen.
+For her birthday, I decided to write a little something about her to express how much she inspires me (and many others).

-From the very beginning of her career, Nicole Kidman has demonstrated an unwavering commitment to complex, unconventional roles, showcasing both artistic courage and remarkable emotional depth.
-Her performances are distinguished by a rare blend of elegance, intensity, and raw vulnerability, allowing her to fully embody her characters in ways that leave a lasting impact.
-Whether portraying a deeply troubled soul, a witch, a fiercely strong woman, or a high-powered CEO, Kidman rarely plays it safe.
-She embraces complexity and nuance, consistently making bold, often unexpected artistic choices.
+From the very beginning of her career, Kidman has demonstrated an unwavering commitment to complex, unconventional roles, showcasing both artistic courage and remarkable emotional depth.
+Her performances are distinguished by a rare blend of elegance, intensity, and raw vulnerability, allowing her to fully embody her characters in ways that leave a lasting impression on audiences.
+Whether she's portraying a deeply troubled soul, a witch, a mother grieving the death of her child, a fiercely strong woman, or a high-powered CEO exploring her sexuality, Kidman rarely plays it safe.
+She embraces complexity and nuance, consistently making bold and often unexpected artistic choices.
 With each new role, she continues to evolve, pushing the boundaries of performance and redefining what it means to be a truly great actor.

 "Seeing her act for me is like an exorcism… She goes beyond ego, beyond sanity, and beyond fear...
 It’s not that she’s not afraid, you know, she’s super afraid, but she still goes there." - Halina Reijn on Nicole Kidman

 I grew up watching a lot of movies, but one that truly stands out in my memory is Bewitched (2005), directed by Nora Ephron.
-I can still picture myself watching the VHS tape at my grandparents’ house, as if it were yesterday.
-I played it over and over, completely under the spell of its quirky charm and magical premise (at the time, I didn’t even know it was based on a classic series, which, by the way, has since become one of my all-time favourites).
+I still picture myself watching the VHS tape at my grandparents’ house, as if it were yesterday.
+I played it over and over, completely under the spell of its quirky charm and magical premise (at the time, I didn’t even know it was based on a series, which, by the way, has since become one of my all-time favourites).
 What captivated me most, beyond the witchy vibes, was the actress playing Isabel Bigelow.
-She was funny, effortlessly charming, and undeniably iconic (Nora Ephron even said this role was the closest to Kidman’s real personality, which I don’t find hard to believe), and as a kid, I was enchanted by her on-screen presence.
-This movie is objectively not one of her best, but it holds such a special place in my heart—I still watch it and feel exactly the same way I did when I was six.
+She was funny, effortlessly charming, and undeniably iconic (Nora Ephron even said this role was the closest to Kidman’s real personality, which I don’t find hard to believe), and as a kid, I was just captivated by her on-screen presence.
+But whilst this movie is objectively not one of her best, it holds such a special place in my heart — I still watch it and feel exactly the same way I did when I was six.

-Like many others, I grew up watching Nicole Kidman’s movies, but as I got older, I became even more fascinated by her: her choices, her presence, and her ability to completely disappear into a role (though I have to admit that I’m also deeply fascinated by her as a person).
-She’s not just a movie star (though she’s undeniably one of the biggest)—she’s an incredible artist and one of the most inspiring women to me.
+As I got older, I became even more fascinated by her: her choices, her presence, and her ability to completely disappear into a role (though I have to admit that I’m also deeply fascinated by her as a human).
+She’s not just a movie star (though she’s undeniably one of the biggest) — she’s an incredible artist and one of the most inspiring women to me.

 Babygirl is a psychosexual and erotic thriller written and directed by Halina Reijn.
 Nicole Kidman stars as a high-powered CEO who risks her career, reputation, and family when she embarks on a passionate and dangerous affair with her much younger intern.
 This experience forces her to confront long-buried desires, explore her sexuality without shame, and ultimately rediscover herself on her own terms.